Optimal In-Place Suffix Sorting: Restoring the original string

 Now, all L-suffixes can be sorted using induced sort like before, but their indices are not in their final positions in $\SA$.
 We need scan $T$ once more from right to left to compute the number of suffixes in each bucket, then shift these sorted L-suffixes to their bucket head (it is not hard to see that this shift step can be done in linear time).
-Now, all L-suffixes are placed in their final positions in $\SA$, then using induced sort as before we can sort all S-suffixes, so all suffixes have been sorted.
+Now, all L-suffixes are placed in their final positions in $\SA$.
+Then using induced sort as before we can sort all S-suffixes as well.
 In conclusion, we have the following lemma. \begin{lemma} The original string $T$ can be restored using linear time and $O(1)$ workspace. \end{lemma}